 Admissions Policy of the Faculty of Science

-Kyoto University's Faculty of Science values scholarly endeavor in an atmosphere of intellectual freedom above all, and has been instrumental in aiding the creation of entirely new academic disciplines.
-This commitment is exemplified in part by the six Nobel Prizes and two Fields Medals that have been earned by Faculty of Science alumni and former faculty members.
-The Faculty of Science has sustained this atmosphere of scholarship and is continuing to evolve as an educational institution known for the excellence of the many graduates it has turned out.
+The Faculty of Science at Kyoto University values, above all, scholarly endeavor in an atmosphere of intellectual freedom.
+This commitment led to the creation of entirely new academic disciplines, and is exemplified by six Nobel Prizes and two Fields Medals that have been received by our alumni and members.
+Our faculty has sustained this academic tradition and continues to evolve as an educational institution recognized for the excellence of its graduates.

-- Students who respect freedom, critically evaluate prevailing ideas, look for novel information, think for themselves and pursue creative endeavors.
+- A student who respects academic freedom, critically evaluates prevailing ideas, looks for novel information, thinks for himself/herself and is creative.

 Admissions Policy of the Graduate School of Science

 As a scholarly discipline, science explores the principles and laws that govern natural phenomena.
 Through its endeavors, this intellectual enterprise has contributed to profound cultural advances as an intellectual asset as well as to improved living standards and welfare for all of humankind.